ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-1-arraylist-basics.rst

    ``ArrayList``.

 .. mchoice:: qloopList
-   :answer_a: A list will always use less memory than an array.
+   :answer_a: An ArrayList will always use less memory than an array.
-   :answer_b: A list can store objects, but arrays can only store primitive types.
+   :answer_b: An ArrayList can store objects, but arrays can only store primitive types.
-   :answer_c: A list has faster access to the last element than an array.
+   :answer_c: An ArrayList has faster access to the last element than an array.
-   :answer_d: A list resizes itself as necessary as items are added, but an array does not.
+   :answer_d: An ArrayList resizes itself as necessary as items are added, but an array does not.
    :correct: d
-   :feedback_a: No, an ArrayList grows as needed so it will typically be bigger than the data you put it in.
-If you try to add more data and the array is full, it usually doubles in size.
+   :feedback_a: No, An ArrayList grows as needed and is typically bigger than the data put into it.
+If the underlying array in an ArrayList is full when adding in new data, it usually doubles in size.
    :feedback_b: No, you can have an array of objects.
    :feedback_c: No, an ArrayList is implemented using an array so it has the same access time to any index as an array does.
    :feedback_d: An ArrayList is really a dynamic array (one that can grow or shrink as needed).